CDSoft/rrpi/README.md

 This page describes a basic Raspberry Pi installation:

-- Hardware setup: personal data center based on a Raspberry Pi 4 and an SSD
+- Hardware setup: personal data center based on a Raspberry Pi 4 or 5 and an SSD
 - Software setup: configurable and semi-automated setup script from a regular Linux PC
     - preparation and installation of a RaspiOS image